 - Hydroponic Nutrients

 - pH Down or pH Testing Kit (if you don’t have it already)

-- Growing Trays - Get ones with NO drainage holes, good source is local garden or hydroponic shop
+- Growing Trays – Get ones with NO drainage holes, a good source is a local garden or hydro shop

 - Growing media – Explained in detail below

 The first thing you’re going to need are seeds to plant!
 We’re particularly fond of True Leaf Market’s seed selection, but there are other sources as well.

 The smallest quantity of seeds we’d recommend is 4oz.
 Unless the seeds are particularly large, you’ll find you will go through an ounce or more for a 10×20 tray.
 If you want to get a little crazy, pick up a microgreen seed mix for some really beautiful (and still delicious) arrangement of microgreens.
 It’s not necessary to do this, and you can get started with just one 4oz pack of the cheapest seeds they’ve got if you want to save some cash.

 Next, you will need some pH down and possibly some nutrient solution.
 The only thing that is absolutely mandatory here is pH down.
 As you’ll learn in future posts in this series, microgreens really love a slightly acidic growing environment.
 Most tap water and even reverse osmosis water is simply too alkaline for microgreens. pH down will help you adjust your water to a range that helps your microgreens thrive.

 I included General Hydroponics FloraGro here because some people like to give their greens a light dousing of nutrients a few days before harvest.
 There are arguments on both side of the fence for this, but I figured I’d include it because I plan to use it in this guide.